 Whether you are a newly elected board member embarking on this most important endeavor or an experienced board member facing a new challenge, remember that you are not alone.
 NASB is your network for support, advice, information and educational opportunities.
 NASB's expert staff can help you or refer you to someone who provides the support you need.
-As a starting point, you can always visit our website at www.NASBonline.org, call us at 1-800-422-4572, or email Marcia Herring, Director of Board Leadership, at mherring@NASBonline.org.
+As a starting point, you can always visit our website at www.NASBonline.org, call us at 1-800-422-4572, or contact the Board Leadership Department through Marcia Herring, Director of Board Leadership, at mherring@NASBonline.org.
 We look forward to working with you!